exoswapio/docs/docs/bridge/architecture.md

 ### Description of workflow

-Currently, developers can use **Exoswap Bridge** for specific needs to automate DEX cross chain usage behind our contracts with the help of cosigners handling. **Cosigner** shortly is who verify and sign a transactions for validity, so give it's proof.
-The group of cosigners called **verifier group** which regulates the token pegging, detect fraud and oracalize netowork info.
+Currently, developers can use **Exoswap Bridge** for specific needs to automate DEX cross-chain usage behind our contracts with the help of cosigners handling. **Cosigner**, shortly, is the one who verifies and signs transactions for validity, providing its proof.
+The group of cosigners is called the **verifier group**, which regulates token pegging, detects fraud, and oraclizes network information.

-The native chain to make bridge used Stratos network with the power of EVM and called **exoswap** bridge.
+The native chain used to create the bridge is the Stratos network, harnessing the power of EVM and referred to as the **Exoswap** bridge.

 Exoswap bridge has a three-steps architecture, hovewer tokens logics differ in case of token **original transfers**.
 Let's introduce a quick example.